codearachnid/gravityforms-force-ssl/readme.txt

 1. Enable SSL on form settings

 == Changelog ==
+= 1.3.0 =
+Resolved bugs with WooCommerce compatibility

 = 1.0 =
 * added functionality for deployment into WP.org plugin repo